Game Preview: Everblades at IceMen, March 6, 2020

 Upcoming Home Games & Promotions

 Saturday, March 7, vs. Atlanta, 7:00 p.m. - Nickelodeon Night!
 The Icemen will wear special Teenage Mutant Ninja Turtle jerseys!
-First 3,000 fans will recieve a Coach Jason Christie mini-bobblehead!
+The first 3,000 fans will receive a coach Jason Christie mini-bobblehead!

 Sunday, March 8, vs. Greenville, 3:00 p.m. -It's Publix Family Funday game and Pucks & Paws!
 The Icemen will wear the popular Publix "Pub Sub" jerseys.
 In addition, fans can bring their dog to the game for Pucks & Paws presented by Forever Vets Animal Hospital.